KotaAoyama/Classic-memory-game-in-JS/README.md

 # Memory Game Project

-This is created in frontend web developer course in [Udacity](https://www.udacity.com/).
+This project is creating the classic memory game in Front End Web Developer Nanodegree course in [Udacity](https://www.udacity.com/).

-This is the classic memory game.

 ## Instruction

+#### 1. Download or clone code

-Open the index.html file in your browser and the timer starts.
+#### 2. Open the index.html file in your browser and the timer starts.

-When all cards match, you can see your scores and choose to replay.
+#### When all cards match, you can see your scores and choose to replay.